ishordev1/image-optimization/how-to-setup-from-start-to-deploy.md

   }
 ```

-4. for deploy this repo in aws need some tools:
+4. for deploy this repo in aws need some tools and command:
 ```
 npm install
 cdk bootstrap